pivot-access-ltd/bma-offline-docs/src/about-customising-machines-5976.md

 [tab version="v3.2 Snap,v3.2 Packages"]
 Machines can also be customised post-deployment, while running, either by changing out the physical hardware, or by altering the VM from the VM host side.
 This will allow you to:

-- Add or remove disks
+- add or remove disks
-- Add or remove network interfaces
+- add or remove network interfaces
-- Add or remove PCI devices
+- add or remove PCI devices
-- Add or remove USB devices
+- add or remove USB devices

 [note]
 You cannot update these parameters from within MAAS on a deployed machine.